phemmerling/ambient_weather_api/README.md

 # Ambient Weather API

-The Ambient Weather API is a Flask-based web application that collects weather data from an Ambient Weather WS-2902D weather station and provides a simple API endpoint for retrieving weather metrics.
+The Ambient Weather API is a Flask-based web application that collects weather data from an Ambient Weather WS-2902D weather station and provides a simple API endpoint for retrieving weather metrics in a format that is usable by Prometheus, for visualization in Grafana (or other similar solution).

 ## Features